karmaniverous/entity-client-dynamodb/.stan/system/stan.requirements.md

-# Entity Manager — Requirements (authoritative)
+# Entity Manager & DynamoDB Plugin — Requirements (authoritative)

 Scope

-- This document specifies the desired end state for entity-manager (vNext).
-It supersedes prior guidance where conflicts arise and reflects a coordinated, inference-first typing strategy across the “entity-\*” stack.
+- This document specifies the desired end state for:
+  - Entity Manager (vNext) with an inference‑first, by‑token type model.
+  - The DynamoDB get‑dotenv CLI plugin: versioned table lifecycle, data migration, and local DynamoDB orchestration.
-- It remains provider-agnostic (DynamoDB is a common target) and retains current runtime semantics unless explicitly changed.
+- It supersedes prior guidance where conflicts arise and remains provider‑agnostic unless explicitly stated.
+- Runtime semantics remain the same unless noted; the primary changes are type model/shape and API ergonomics.

 Overview

-- Entity Manager implements rational indexing and cross-shard querying at scale in your NoSQL database so you can focus on application logic.
+- Entity Manager implements rational indexing and cross‑shard querying at scale in your NoSQL database so you can focus on application logic.
+- The DynamoDB plugin provides operational tooling on top:
+  - Opinionated, versioned table definitions (YAML with comment‑preserving refresh)
+  - Validate/create/delete/purge flows
+  - Version‑aware data migration (step‑wise; transforms; progress ticks)
+  - Local DynamoDB orchestration (config‑first with embedded fallback)

+---

+## Entity Manager vNext — By‑token model (authoritative)

-- Core responsibilities:
+Core responsibilities

-  - Generate and maintain database-facing keys (global hashKey and rangeKey) and other generated properties used by indexes.
+- Generate and maintain database‑facing keys (global hashKey and rangeKey) and other generated properties used by indexes.
 - Encode/decode generated property elements via transcodes.
-  - Dehydrate/rehydrate page keys for multi-index, cross-shard paging.
+- Dehydrate/rehydrate page keys for multi‑index, cross‑shard paging.
-  - Execute provider-agnostic, parallel shard queries through injected shard query functions, combining, de-duplicating, and sorting results.
+- Execute provider‑agnostic, parallel shard queries through injected shard query functions, combining, de‑duplicating, and sorting results.

 Key concepts and terminology

-- Entity: application data type; accepts unknown keys (record-like).
+- Entity: application data type; accepts unknown keys (record‑like).
 - Generated properties:
   - Sharded: include the hashKey value and one or more property=value elements; require all elements to be present (atomic), otherwise undefined.
   - Unsharded: one or more property=value elements; missing element values are encoded as empty strings.
 - Keys:
   - Global hashKey (shared name across entities) with shard suffix.
   - Global rangeKey (shared name across entities) in the form "uniqueProperty#value".
-- Shard bump: a time-windowed rule (timestamp, charBits, chars) defining shard key width and radix for records created within/after that timestamp.
+- Shard bump: a time‑windowed rule (timestamp, charBits, chars) defining shard key width and radix for records created within/after that timestamp.
 - Index components: tokens defining index hashKey and rangeKey.
 Tokens may be:
   - Global hashKey or rangeKey.
   - A sharded generated property (hashKey side only).